gothraven/bug-manager/core-api/README.md

 To build a full database for the project to work with some examples.

-### default users
+### Default users

-if you don't want to create new user you can start with these:
+if you don't want to create new user you can start with these when you run `npm run populate:full` or `npm run populate:basic`
 ```
 Admin:
 - email: admin@bug.co